 People aren’t just Googling anymore; they are prompting.
 And they expect direct answers, not a list of ten blue links.

-The Wikipedia Trap (And the Core Update Bloodbath)
+What is the Wikipedia Trap?
+(Surviving the Core Update Bloodbath)

-AI models and google already know what these things are.
 Their training data is saturated with the basics.
-If you write generic, “Wikipedia-style” content, not only will AI ignore you, but Google will actively penalize you.
+If you write generic, “Wikipedia-style” content, not only will AI bots ignore your website, but Google will actively penalize you by tagging your site as “Crawled – Currently Not Indexed.”

 We saw this play out brutally in the December 2025 Google Core Update.
 Google’s algorithm heavily targeted sites publishing generic, mass-produced AI content that lacked first-hand experience.
 Industry case studies showed niche sites losing over 40% of their organic traffic overnight simply because they repeated generic phrasing without offering real-world expertise.